-- perform multi-step mathematical operations, including addition, subtraction, multiplication, division, and exponentiation with numbers in their various forms-whole, integers, and rational (fractions and decimal) numbers - use mental calculation strategies to perform basic arithmetic calculations, estimate approximate answers and to check for correctness of answers - simplify algebraic expressions using commutative, associative, and distributive properties and by applying the rules of exponents - convert between US Customary and SI (metric) units of measurement, including length, mass, volume and temperature - apply significant figure and rounding rules to mathematical calculations - convert between decimal and scientific notation - solve a variety of health-care and science-related application questions, including per cents, proportions, and formula substitution - solve a system of linear equations graphically and algebraically - solve exponential and logarithmic equations - determine the theoretical or empirical probability of a simple event or combination of events for discrete sample spaces using the additive and multiplication rules for probability - distinguish between descriptive and inferential statistics - distinguish between a population and a sample - explain the role of data in statistical studies and the importance of ensuring data measurement is reliable and valid - construct, interpret, and analyze statistical tables and graphical summaries - determine statistical measures of central tendency and variation for numerical and graphical data and interpret the result - distinguish between discrete and continuous probability distributions - describe the key features of the standard normal distribution - calculate probabilities and values using the normal distribution table and apply normal distribution and the central limit theorem to health care situations - estimate the confidence interval for means and proportions use health sciences and other science-related language and terminology appropriately to communicate clearly, concisely, and correctly in written, spoken, and visual forms.
+- perform multi-step mathematical operations, including addition, subtraction, multiplication, division, and exponentiation with numbers in their various forms-whole, integers, and rational (fractions and decimal) numbers - use mental calculation strategies to perform basic arithmetic calculations, estimate approximate answers and to check for correctness of answers - simplify algebraic expressions using commutative, associative, and distributive properties and by applying the rules of exponents - convert between US Customary and SI (metric) units of measurement, including length, mass, volume and temperature - apply significant figure and rounding rules to mathematical calculations - convert between decimal and scientific notation - solve a variety of health-care and science-related application questions, including per cents, proportions, and formula substitution - determine the equation of a line algebraically - solve a system of linear equations graphically and algebraically - solve exponential and logarithmic equations - determine the theoretical or empirical probability of a simple event or combination of events for discrete sample spaces using the additive and multiplication rules for probability - explain the role of data in statistical studies and the importance of ensuring data measurement is reliable and valid - construct and interpret statistical tables and graphical summaries - determine statistical measures of central tendency and variation for numerical and graphical data - distinguish between discrete and continuous probability distributions - describe the key features of the standard normal distribution - calculate probabilities and values using the normal distribution table use health sciences and other science-related language and terminology appropriately to communicate clearly, concisely, and correctly in written, spoken, and visual forms.

-- use and cite scholarly health sciences sources, such as peer-reviewed publications, academic journals and government documents for report writing - prepare health sciences-related diagrams, reports and presentations according to current health sciences standards and practices (e.g., American Psychological Association [APA] style) - use grammar, spelling, and punctuation correctly to produce clear, concise professional and academic communications - use appropriate and relevant scientific terminology, abbreviations, acronyms and units of measure - prepare and present health sciences information clearly and concisely using oral, written, diagrammatic and electronic formats that suit the intended purpose and audience - use Information and Communications Technologies (ICT) (such as mobile and wireless communication devices) to transmit text, voice, video and data in an professional manner - communicate with others in a respectful and collaborative manner - reframe spoken and written messages to clarify the intentions and/or expectations of others prepare a personal strategy and plan for academic, career and professional development in the health sciences or other sciencerelated fields.
+- use and cite scholarly health sciences sources, such as peer-reviewed publications, academic journals and government documents for report writing - prepare health sciences-related diagrams, reports and presentations according to current health sciences standards and practices (e.g., American Psychological Association [APA] style) - use grammar, spelling, and punctuation correctly to produce clear, concise professional and academic communications - use appropriate and relevant scientific terminology, abbreviations, acronyms and units of measure - prepare and present health sciences information clearly and concisely using oral, written, diagrammatic and electronic formats that suit the intended purpose and audience - use Information and Communications Technologies (ICT) (such as mobile and wireless communication devices) to transmit text, voice, video and data in an appropriate manner - communicate with others in a respectful and collaborative manner - reframe spoken and written messages to clarify the intentions and/or expectations of others prepare a personal strategy and plan for academic, career and professional development in the health sciences or other sciencerelated fields.